 Even when trying a different sensory type of play, there is no right or wrong.

-For even more ideas, take a look at this list easy sensory activities you can try at home.
+For even more sensory play ideas, take a look at this list easy sensory activities you can try at home.

 6. Mini Water Play Station

-On hot summer days, if you are ever in doubt, the sensory activity you want to indulge in, water is always a go-to, always.
+On hot summer days, if you are ever in doubt, water play is always a go-to low-prep sensory activity.

 Fill a shallow plastic bin with a few inches of warm water, toss in a plastic cup, and maybe a couple of bath toys or spoons.
 That’s all it takes for instant kid appeal.